Three, Two, One

 Dick Rutan and Jena Yeager complete the first non-stop flight around the world on Tuesday, 23rd December.
 Their plane Voyager touches down at Edwards Air Force Base in California, having flown 25,000 miles around the world without stopping to refuel.
 The flight took 9 days, 3 minutes and 44 seconds.

-Andrei Sakharov, the Soviet Union's most prominent dissident, returns to Moscow on 23rd December, after almost seven years of internal exile.
+Andrei Sakharov, the Soviet Union's most prominent dissident, returns to Moscow on Tuesday, 23rd December, after almost seven years of internal exile in the closed city of Gorky.

 Lord Stockton, the former Prime Minister Harold Macmillan, dies on Monday, 29th December, aged 92.